Recreating the Country blog

 50 m wide perimeter plantings around a farm would provide exceptional shelter for stock and crops and form the basis for pest control on the farm by attracting a diversity of insect eating birds and micro-bats.
 Narrow plantations within the farm can then be used as links to dams, remnant patches and areas of forestry.

 Income generating plants can be incorporated into wider plantations.
-I plan to write more on this topic next month.
+Read Biodiversity and Profit to get some inspirational ideas

 A diversity of plant families is often overlooked in landscape design